 [Northeast] [Northwest] [Central] [Twin Cities] [Southern]

-Minnesota fishing opener dates for the 2012/2013 fishing season for most inland waters are as follows: walleye, sauger, northern pike and lake trout, May 12; largemouth and smallmouth bass,May 26; muskie, June 2.
+Minnesota fishing opener dates for the 2014/2015 Fishing Season for most inland waters are as follows: walleyes, sauger, northern pike and lake trout, May 10; largemouth and smallmouth bass,May 24; muskie, June 7.
 The fishing season for crappies, sunnies, perch and catfish is continuous.
-Please note that seasons and regulations vary for certain boundary waters and some individual lakes and rivers–please check out the Minnesota DNR Fishing Seasons and Minnesota DNR Fishing Regulations pages to learn more.
+Please note that seasons and regulations vary for certain boundary waters and some individual lakes and rivers–consult the Minnesota DNR Fishing Seasons and Minnesota DNR Fishing Regulationsweb pages for the most current information.

 Subscribe here to receive any or all of our reports by email or RSS/news feed.

 Be sure to visit the Deals section of our website to learn of the latest discounts and specials!

 This report is brought to you by Explore Minnesota Tourism.

 International Falls – Rainy Lake & the Rainy River

 As of late last week, anglers were doing a lot of open water fishing since all of the Rainy River accesses were open, and the sturgeon fishing was going well.
 The best bet for the sturgeon has been to anchor just upstream of a deeper hole and dragging a decent-size baited hook slowly through the hole.
 The preferred bait has been worms.
 Please note that the catch-and-release season is May 8-15.
 Northern pike and smallmouth bass season are open continuously on the Rainy River/Canadian border waters.
 Rainy Lake was still largely covered in ice last week, but starting to break up fast due to very windy weather.
 800-325-5766; www.rainylake.org